Stillbirth – Knowing the Risks and Warning Signs

 Blood-clotting disorders and chronic diseases (diabetes, heart disease, lupus, obesity and thyroid disease) are also linked with increased risk of stillbirth.
 As are complications with the placenta and umbilical cord, maternal infections (group B streptococcus, malaria, HIV and some STDs) and physical trauma.

-The Cleveland Clinic says birth defects are the cause of around 25% of stillbirths, while Tommy’s says that failure of the placenta is the most common known reason for a baby to be stillborn, with around half of all stillbirths linked to complications with the placenta.
+The Cleveland Clinic says birth defects are the cause of around 25% of stillbirths.
+While Tommy’s says that failure of the placenta is the most common known reason for a baby to be stillborn.
+Half of all stillbirths linked to complications with the placenta.
 The risk of the placenta calcifying increases when the baby reaches full term.
 Over half of all placentas will experience some degree of calcification at full term.
 Placental calcification preterm ranges wildly – from 3.8 to 23.7 percent – based on the risk factors listed above.

 What are the warning signs of stillbirth?